thedeveloperever/optimac/README.md

 # *Features:*

-Removes Notes, iTunes, App Store, Reminders, Calculator, Calendar, Find My, and all of the extra apps most people don't need/use.
+Keeps All iCloud and security services, so you can even run it on your business computers.
+(If you have administrator of course)

-Removes Phone daemons
+Keeps security patches.

-Removes Siri, speech, and help daemons
+Tries to not break the OS while keeping it private and secure.

-Removes FTP and spindump
+Removes Notes, Reminders, Calculator, Calendar, Find My, Chess, Books, Mail, Messages, Preview, Siri, Contacts, and Dictionary.

-Removes Diagnostics Services
+Removes Siri and speech recognition daemons.

-Removes Crash reporting
+Removes spindump. (crash reporting)

-Removes Location Services
+Removes Diagnostics Services.

-Removes Bonjour
+Removes Location Services.